jcamier/dfw_LoRa_LoRaWAN/README.md

    - `Register end device`

-Not yet completed (to be continued)...
+Not yet completed (4)...to be updated
 4. Send an Uplink Payload, special thanks to mobilefish.com - **Robert Lei**:

     - Inspiration: